-Also in the new period 2014-2020, the cooperation program AT-HU (INTERREG V) will facilitate bilateral partnerhips and projects in the Austrian-Hungarian border region.
-The EU comission attaches importance to the comprehensible measurement of the program’s achievements.
+Also in the new period 2014-2020, the cooperation programme AT-HU (INTERREG V) will facilitate bilateral partnerhips and projects in the Austrian-Hungarian border region.
+The European Commission attaches importance to the comprehensible measurement of the program’s achievements.

 In this context, mecca carried out a survey among the ETC actors on the cooperation intensity in the border region on behalf of the Managing Authority AT-HU.

 The survey will be repeated twice during the program period 2014 – 2020.

 Within the frame of the INTERREG programme AT-CZ, the project „C4PE” aims to enhance the cooperation between businesses and schools.
 Moreover, a cross-border vocational training is planned, taking place simultaneously in the Czech Republic and in Austria resulting in a mutual acceptance of the qualification.
 Students will get insight into the cross-border economy and also better career orientation.
 The project addresses students, teachers and SME’s.

 mecca supports the Academy of Lower Austria as a lead partner of this initiative in project development and application.

 A missing transport link over the river March hinders the integrated development of the region Weinviertel – Zahorie despite similar economic and spatial preconditions.
 A common strategy for the sustainable development of the region Weinviertel-Záhorie towards a cross-border economic area aims at enhancing the region’s quality as a business and residential location.
 Strategies are to be developed in order to expand the cross-border transport infrastructure and discuss the design of new border crossings with the concerned municipalities.